bazelbuild/bazel-blog/_posts/2018-12-05-multilanguage-build-system.md

 we are working on a more principled process for recommendations - for example, we should recommend only rules that we have properly tested.

-It's hard to find an objective measure of the quality, but we can look at the user base of each rule.
+It's hard to find an objective measure of quality, but we can look at the user base of each rule.
 Some of them are actively maintained and used in production.
 For example, companies like Lyft and LinkedIn rely on the Swift rules.
 C++ rules are widely used by projects and companies, such as